greatscottgadgets/cynthion/docs/source/hardware/bringup_guide.rst

 Before you can run the applet, you’ll need to have a working ``cynthion`` development environment.
-See :doc:`cynthion_development` to get your environment set up.
+See :doc:`../development/introduction` to get your environment set up.

 Next, we can check to make sure your Cynthion board is recognized by the Cynthion toolchain.
 Running the ``apollo info`` command will list any